 Crap!
-Netflix has blocked your favorite VPN server from accessing their service – again!
+Netflix has stopped your favorite VPN server from accessing their service – again!

 VPN users are now, in great numbers, finding that their VPN provider, which did offer reliable access to international Netflix streams, is now failing to do so.
 Now “Finding Dory” is tougher than ever.

-While VPN provider TorGuard has done an admirable job of unlocking foreign Netflix content in the past, users are finding that they need to either get a dedicated IP address through the provider (which doesn’t even allow torrenting) or look elsewhere for their Netflix needs.
+While VPN provider TorGuard has done an admirable job of offering access to foreign Netflix content in the past, users are finding that they need to either get a dedicated IP address through the provider (which doesn’t even allow torrenting) or look elsewhere for their Netflix needs.

 TorGuard not working with Netflix?
 Try this...

-TorGuard offers a 7-day money-back guarantee, so it’s nice and easy to switch to NordVPN (which I think is the best VPN provider for unblocking Netflix).
+TorGuard offers a 7-day money-back guarantee, so it’s nice and easy to switch to NordVPN (which is the best VPN provider for securely accessing Netflix).

-I’ve tested a lot of VPNs and I have found that NordVPN reliably works to unblock Netflix in multiple regions of the world.
-It’s really fast as well so you can binge in HD without the buffering.
+I’ve tested a lot of VPNs and I have found that NordVPN reliably works to provide access to Netflix in multiple regions of the world.
+It’s really fast as well, so you can binge in HD without the buffering.